 Yes!
 Many species of sharks primarily live in warm and shallow coastal waters, making Gran Canaria their ideal habitat.
-Let’s have a look at the different shark species living in Gran Canaria.
+Let’s have a look at the different species of sharks in Gran Canaria.

 - The Angel Shark is a bottom dwelling shark that lives close to shore.

-- The are 21 species of Angel shark 10 species are marked as threatened by the International Union for Conservation of Nature
+- There are 21 species of Angel shark and 10 species are marked as threatened by the International Union for Conservation of Nature.

 2.Shortfin Mako Shark